digitallawyer/openlegaldictionary/README.md

 openlegaldictionary.com is an open database of legal definitions.
 Contributions are welcomed and will be shared with the community at large.
 To contribute to the legal definitions on openlegaldictionary.com:

-- make a copy of definitions.csv
+- make a clone of this repository
-- make any changes or corrections you'd like
+- make any changes or corrections you'd like to the definition files (usc.json and bld.json)
-- make sure to update the date
+- commit your changes and submit a pull request

-- submit a pull request
+Not sure where to start but keen to contribute to this open dataset?
+Contact me via [www.pietergunst.be](https://www.pietergunst.be).

 ### Contributing code